 Login with email

-After checking the city of Vitória and the neighbourhood, the user was allowed to share their ideas.
+After checking the city of Vitória and the neighbourhood, users were allowed to share their ideas.
 The user had two ways to contribute: by sending a suggestion or supporting one or more opinions posted on the platform.

 When developing the task flow, we consider the login, the minimum number of characters (10) and the forwarding of the suggestion for approval before being published on the platform.

 The user can support a shared idea or suggestion, giving it more relevance.